 Website / Address: 211 W Highland Dr, Seattle, WA 98119

-Where to find the best skyline view of the city?
+Where to find the best skyline view of Seattle?
 That would be Kerry Park.
 This 1.26-acre park will provide you with unobstructed views of Elliott Bay and downtown Seattle.
 If you get lucky, you might also see Mount Rainier on the backdrop.

 This one of the most popular spots in Seattle for photographers so